Boeing to submit 737 MAX software upgrade 'in the coming weeks'

 Federal prosecutors, the Transportation Department’s inspector general and U.S. lawmakers are investigating the FAA’s certification of the 737 MAX.
 Transportation Secretary Elaine Chao has also said she is naming an outside panel to review the issue.

-Reporting by David Shepardson in Washington and Eric M. Johnson in Seattle; Editing by Sonya Hepinstall and Peter Cooney
+Reporting by David Shepardson in Washington and Eric M. Johnson in Seattle; Editing by Sonya Hepinstall, Peter Cooney and Lisa Shumaker